5 Ways to Give Back This Christmas

-We all also have those few closet items that we never wear, but just can’t seem to part with.
-Make a break this Christmas, embrace the “less is more” attitude and donate your pre-loved clothing items to women in need.
-Women’s shelters around the country are in desperate need of women’s and children’s clothing items to help them through the holiday season.
+Embrace the “less is more” attitude and donate your pre-loved clothing items to women or families in need.
+Women’s shelters around the country are always on the lookout for quality women’s and children’s clothing items to help them through the holiday season.
 And, last seasons blazer can mean a much-needed job for someone on the ropes.
 We love dressed for success or google your nearest job center.

-Local op-shops are often overwhelmed with donations during this time, and are in need serious help sorting through piles of clothes and household items.
 Charities such as the Salvos and Red Cross need help raising money for local families in need, and soup kitchens around the country would love your help to serve food to the homeless during the holiday period and Variety Australia are frantically organising Christmas joy for kids living with less, or living with a disability.

 3. Foster an animal

 Plus, if you prefer to talk to the animals, than talk to humans, this could be the place for you to share the hugs.
 Animals need the extra love too this holiday season, why not contact your local animal shelter and volunteer an extra spot on the couch to home a fury friend this Christmas.
-No promises that you won’t fall in love and want to adopt them!

 4. Clean up your local beach

 Now you're talking our language.
 We, of course are all about the Sea, and you can give the world the gift of cleaner oceans this Christmas!
 It's as simple as taking a couple of extra pieces of rubbish from the beach on Chrissy day / Boxing Day etc...
 Also, you can register for one of our up and coming beach clean ups.
 In 2020 we cleaned up almost 2 tonnes of rubbish from beaches and in 2021 we want to smash that number, so would love to hear from you if you are a fellow Ocean Lover.
 Or, if you are short on time, purchase a Pelli Bag as the ultimate eco-friendly Christmas Gift and we will do the cleaning up on your behalf.
 Easy-Peasy.